tmtsoftware/icd/README.md

 where $db is the directory containing the database.

-The default database name used is `icds` and can be configured in icd-db/src/main/resources/reference.conf, in <installDir>/conf/reference.conf or via equivalent -D (system property) command line options.
+The default database name used is `icds2` and can be configured in icd-db/src/main/resources/reference.conf, in <installDir>/conf/reference.conf or via equivalent -D (system property) command line options.

 Note: After starting the database, it is a good idea to ingest the published ICDs, which are stored in GitHub repositories:

     icd-git --ingest

-This will make the web app faster, since it will auto-ingest the ICDs and APIs as needed.
+This will make the web app faster (it will auto-ingest any missing ICDs and APIs as needed).

 ICD Subprojects
 ---------------

 There are currently these ICD subprojects:

-* [icd](icd) - supports validating an API against the JSON schema as well as saving it as a Markdown, HTML or PDF document
 * [icd-db](icd-db) - supports ingesting API files into a MongoDB database, querying the db and saving an API or ICD as a document
 * [icd-git](icd-git) - work directly with ICD model files stored on GitHub, publish ICDs, ingest ICD releases into the ICD database
 * [icd-web-server](icd-web-server) - a Play web server for working with ICDs